dakshshah96/awesome-startup-credits/README.md

 - [SendGrid Accelerate](https://sendgrid.com/accelerate/) - SendGrid Accelerate is a program to help startups succeed.
 Startups participating in the SendGrid Accelerate program receive 12 months of product credit, access to mentoring, and networking opportunities exclusive to program participants.

 ### Cloud Telephony

+- [Knowlarity for Startups](https://www.knowlarity.com/startups/) - Unicorn dreams?
+Knowlarity is happy to offer its communications suite products — SuperReceptionist and SuperConference free of cost for 6 months.